TCummings03/Capstone-Data-Wrangling/README.md

 5. Take the obersvations where sqft = NaN and predict NaN values with linear model
 6. Add these predictions to the original data frame (fill in missing sqft values)

-After I had removed outliers, checked for duplicates, imputied missing values, and created all dummy variables, my data frame was ready for a machine learning model.
+After I had removed outliers, checked for duplicates, imputed missing values, and created all dummy variables, my data frame was ready for a machine learning model.
 Through this process, I was able to get hands on experience with messy data from the web and turn it into a manageable dataframe that was accessible.